Data-driven Policy Transfer with Imprecise Perception Simulation: Real Platform and Its Simulation Model

 \section{Real Platform and Its Simulation Model}

-The real robot used in our experiments is the Absolem tracked vehicle used in Urban Search and Rescue scenarios~\cite{NIFTi-JAR2014}, which is depicted in~\autoref{fig:dem_real_sim}.
+The real robot used in our experiments is the Absolem tracked vehicle used in Urban Search and Rescue scenarios~\cite{NIFTi-JAR2014,Pecka2017}, which is depicted in~\autoref{fig:dem_real_sim}.
 It is equipped with a~gyro providing its spatial orientation and with a~rotating 2D lidar which provides full 3D laser scans at rate \SI{0.3}{Hz}.
 The~point map built from lidar scans by the state-of-the-art SegMatch algorithm~\cite{Dube2017} is combined with high-precision track odometry in a multi-modal fusion pipeline~\cite{Simanek2015}.

 For simulation, we use our custom tracked vehicle dynamics model implemented in the Gazebo simulator~\cite{Pecka2017}.
-We showed that although it is a~good approximation of motion of the tracked vehicle, it is not a~perfect simulation of the real world.
 Parts of the simulation are randomized or pseudo-randomized (e.g. search of contact points of colliding bodies, solving of the underlying dynamics equations), so every execution of even a~deterministic policy results in slightly different outcomes.
-This is useful for us, because otherwise artificial noise would have to be added to generate a~multitude of different trajectories using one control policy.
-To achieve fast simulation, several simplifications were implemented in the simulated perception pipeline, and the policy inputs were selected to be easy to obtain both in reality and in the simplified simulator.
+This is useful for us, because our pipeline requires a~multitude of different trajectories for every control policy.
+To achieve fast simulation, several simplifications were implemented in the simulated perception pipeline.

 The most important of all policy inputs is the~\textit{Digital Elevation Map} (DEM) of close robot neighborhood (visualized in~\autoref{fig:dem_real_sim}).
 It is a~horizontal 2D grid of rectangular cells where each cell contains information about the highest 3D point located in it.
 When there is no point measured inside a~cell, a \textit{Not-a-number} (NaN) value is stored.
 The DEM is treated in the coordinate frame of the robot with pitch and roll angles zeroed out.
 On the real robot, DEM is constructed from the point map.
 In simulation, DEM measurement is done in a~completely different way to avoid inefficient laser ray-tracing: we directly extract the height of the highest object (excluding robot body) in each DEM cell, which is a~fast operation.
 That means there are no missing measurements in the simulator DEM, and also no noise.